 A course where you are teaching non-clinical skills (e.g., my Course Creation for the Caring Professions) is fine to seek feedback about teaching and course content.

 Are you a midwife of childbirth educator?
 Then you may, for example, be able to share a birth story.

 Every single one of my trainings comes with disclaimers that essentially say: (1) you are responsible for your own mental health, this course is not therapy or a replacement for therapy and (2) participating in my training or watching me demonstrate a technique does not mean you are now qualified to go off and teach the same thing.

-- You need a videographer, editor, set and all the bells and whistles to make a professional-looking course VERSUS you can sell a course well
+- You need a videographer, editor, set and all the bells and whistles to make a professional-looking course VERSUS you can sell a course well with DIY

 For my Birth Trauma Training for Birthworkers course, I knew it had to look inviting.
 Such a harsh, heavy topic was not going to land well with fluorescent lighting and a black power suit.
 I knew nothing about lighting, sound, how to shoot or edit, so I hired a professional.

 In contrast again, I’ve done 3 courses with Leonie Dawson.
 Hopefully she doesn’t mind me saying so, but on one video her husband was in the background scooping dog poo.
 Personally, I found it funny as hell.
 She’s made at least 11 million in revenue by not overthinking.